 The book’s biography of Lovecraft is very sound and elegantly written.
 As an offprint it would be eminently suitable for introductory use on an undergraduate or masters course in a sensible university, I’d suggest, if… i) one were doing three lessons on Lovecraft in a 12 week semester; and ii) the course was not being taught by an anti-fan.

 On a more minor point, we’re also told that the mill town of Bolton in northern England is in the West Midlands, which caused a guffaw from someone in the West Midlands.
 Culturally and geographically the English Bolton is in ‘the North’ and is just north-west of the city of Manchester, and thus definitely not in the Midlands.
 But it’s an understandable error to make, when the mainstream media in their London bubble constantly make similar mistakes, idly assuming that everything north of the Watford Gap can be mentally dismissed as ‘the North’, and regularly claiming that the West Midlands city of Stoke-on-Trent is ‘a town in the north’ (it’s neither).
-Even the clueless new Parliamentary candidate to be M.P. for Stoke-on-Trent South, a big-shot lawyer being parachuted in, immediately called the city a “town” in print in the media — probably to his Imminent Doom after Brexit.
+Even the clueless new Parliamentary candidate to be M.P. for Stoke-on-Trent South, a big-shot lawyer being parachuted in, immediately called the city a “town” in print in the media — probably to his Imminent Doom in the coming General Election.